CodingGhoost/Chess-Game/README.md

+# Chess
 A chess game built in Python with Pygame.
-This game supports Human vs Human & Human vs AI on the same client.
+<br>This game supports Human vs Human & Human vs Bot on the same client.